 This new program seeks to assist young people who entered the United States as children and have attended high school

-Community of Immigration and Naturalization Attorneys, P.C.
-(CINA) can determine if you may qualify for this program.
+Immigration Visa Attorneys (IVA) can determine if you may qualify for this program.
 Here are some frequently asked questions about Deferred Action for Childhood Arrivals

 Who is eligible to receive deferred action under the Department’s new directive?